t2t2/courtyard/README.md

 courtyard
 =========

-IRC client that use text to speech
+IRC client that uses text to speech